 HCD outcomes from the discovery phase were workshopped with Business to define the user journeys and create the initial low-fidelity prototypes and refine the final prototypes.

-The two applications were extremely complex, involving the integration of multiple platforms and dozens of APIs.
+The two applications were extremely complex, involving the integration of multiple platforms (including SAP), and dozens of APIs.

 Fortunately, my background in web development (and previous projects), enabled me to understand these complexities, and promote the HCD aspects in a authoritative way to ensure the best possible outcomes.